|Quick Facts: Teacher Assistants|

 |Some college, no degree|

-Teacher assistants work in public and private schools, at childcare centers, and for religious organizations.
-About 2 in 5 worked part time in 2014.
-Most do not work during the summer.
+Teacher assistants typically work in schools, at childcare centers, and for religious organizations.
+Most work full time, although part-time work is common.
+They generally do not work during the summer.

 Teacher assistants typically need to have completed at least 2 years of college coursework.

-Employment of teacher assistants is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
-Growth is expected to result from increases in student enrollment and classroom size and continued demand for special education services.
+Employment of teacher assistants is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for teacher assistants.